Khvicha Kvaratskhelia: Paris Saint-Germain

 On 17 January 2025, Ligue 1 club Paris Saint-Germain announced the signing of Kvaratskhelia on a contract until June 2029.
 With this move, he became the first Georgian player in the club's history.
 A transfer fee of €80 million (70 million plus 10 million in attainable bonuses) was reported.

 On 25 January, Kvaratskhelia made his debut in a 1–1 draw against Reims, providing an assist to Ousmane Dembélé for the game's opening goal.
 On 7 February, he scored his first goal for PSG in a 4–1 win over Monaco.
 On 19 February, Kvaratskhelia scored his first goal for PSG in the Champions League in a 7–0 win over fellow Ligue 1 side Brest.
-On 5 April, following a 1–0 win against SCO Angers, PSG won their 13th Ligue 1 title, and Kvaratskhelia became the first Georgian to win Ligue 1.

-On 23 May, Napoli won Serie A, though Kvaratskhelia would not receive a medal, having left the club in January.
-However, Kvaratskhelia would still be considered a Serie A winner due to playing 17 games in the season before his move to PSG.
-Two days later, PSG won their 16th Coupe de France, and though Kvaratskhelia didn't play the final due to headache, he won the Coupe de France and became the first ever Georgian to do so.
+On 5 April, following a 1–0 win against Angers, PSG won their 13th Ligue 1 title, and Kvaratskhelia became the first Georgian to win Ligue 1.
+On 24 May, PSG won their 16th Coupe de France, and though Kvaratskhelia didn't play the final due to headache, he won the Coupe de France and became the first ever Georgian to do so.
 A week later, on 31 May, Kvaratskhelia scored PSG's fourth goal in their 5–0 victory over Inter Milan in the Champions League final, securing the club's first-ever title in the competition.
 He also became the first Georgian to score in a UEFA club competition final and only the second Georgian to win the Champions League, following Kakha Kaladze.